Psychiatrists in Spring Valley, NY

 My practice is ideal for those clients seeking a combination of a nursing and medical perspective.
 I am an advanced practice nurse with a board certification in Family Psychiatry.
 My license and certification allows me the privledge to prescribe medication while encorporating therapeutic modalities.
 I am able to treat and diagnose a diverse population with ages ranging from adolescent to geriatric.
 I have treated individuals with emotional and psychiatric needs including but not limited to depression, Bipolar disorder, Schizophrenia and other psychotic disorders, child ADHD and adult ADD, Substance Abuse, Post traumatic stress disorder, Anxiety disorders, Sleep disturbance and Alzheimers Dementia.

 Welcome to the private psychiatric practice of Dr. Parvesh Sharma.
-With over 20 years of experience, I specialize in the treatment of adults aged 18 and above, addressing a diverse range of psychiatric issues.
-My expertise includes managing conditions such as Depression, Anxiety, OCD, PTSD, Schizophrenia, schizoaffective disorder, Bipolar disorders, ADHD, ODD, and stress associated with personal challenges or any mental illness.
-I am dedicated to providing comprehensive and compassionate care to support the mental well-being of my patients.
+With over 20 years of experience, I specialize in treating adults aged 18 and older, addressing a wide range of psychiatric conditions.
+My expertise includes managing Depression, Anxiety, OCD, PTSD, Schizophrenia, Schizoaffective Disorder, Bipolar Disorders, ADHD, ODD, and stress related to personal challenges or mental illness.
+I am committed to providing comprehensive, compassionate care to support the mental well-being of my patients.

 Welcome to the private psychiatric practice of Dr. Parvesh Sharma.
-With over 20 years of experience, I specialize in the treatment of adults aged 18 and above, addressing a diverse range of psychiatric issues.
-My expertise includes managing conditions such as Depression, Anxiety, OCD, PTSD, Schizophrenia, schizoaffective disorder, Bipolar disorders, ADHD, ODD, and stress associated with personal challenges or any mental illness.
-I am dedicated to providing comprehensive and compassionate care to support the mental well-being of my patients.
+With over 20 years of experience, I specialize in treating adults aged 18 and older, addressing a wide range of psychiatric conditions.
+My expertise includes managing Depression, Anxiety, OCD, PTSD, Schizophrenia, Schizoaffective Disorder, Bipolar Disorders, ADHD, ODD, and stress related to personal challenges or mental illness.
+I am committed to providing comprehensive, compassionate care to support the mental well-being of my patients.

 More Psychiatrists Nearby